Kelechi-Okorie/alx-low_level_programming/0x01-variables_if_else_while/README.md

 comparison this last digit with 5, 0 and 6
-File 2-print_alphabet.c - A C program that prints the alphabet in lowercase, followed by a new line File 3-print_alphabets.c - A C program that prints alphabets in lowercase and uppercase, followed by new line
+File 2-print_alphabet.c - A C program that prints the alphabet in lowercase, followed by a new line File 3-print_alphabets.c - A C program that prints alphabets in lowercase and uppercase, followed by new line File 4-print_alphabt.c - A C program that prints the alphabets except q and e in lowercase followed new line